maxionderon/Abandoned-Send-Mail-Azure-Function/README.md

 <a name="1."></a>
 ## 1. Purpose of this project

-The goal of this Project is to implement an Backend Service for the Contact form of my portfolie which is hosted via Github Pages.
-It is possible to send me message via this portfolio page contact form to my email address which I don't want to share on my page publicly.
+The goal of this project is to implement a backend service for the contact form of my portfolio which is hosted via Github Pages.
+It is possible to send me a message via this contact form to my email address which I don't want to share on my page publicly.

 <a name="2."></a>
 ## 2. What I used